facephi/sdk-mobile-documentation/docs/ios/Flow_Component.md

 - step: Information on the flow step that has been performed.
 With the value of "key" it will be possible to identify the component executed in the step.

-- result: The controllers will return the required information in SdkResult format -more details in the Android Mobile SDK's <a href="Mobile_SDK#6-result-return" rel="nofollow">6.
-Result return</a> section-.
+- result: The controllers will return the required information in SdkResult format.
+More details in the [Result Return](./Mobile_SDK#6-result-return) section.

 - flowFinish: Flag indicating whether the process has finished.